informalsystems/atomkraft/INSTALLATION.md

 ## Installing Atomkraft

-Installing Atomkraft requires [Python](https://www.python.org) 3.8 or newer (together with its package manager [pip](https://pip.pypa.io/en/stable/installation/)) `git` and [`java` 17 or newer](https://apalache.informal.systems/docs/apalache/installation/jvm.html).
+Installing Atomkraft requires [Python](https://www.python.org) 3.8 or newer (we suggest using Python 3.10), together with its package manager [pip](https://pip.pypa.io/en/stable/installation/).

-We suggest using Python 3.10.
-If you don't have it already installed, please consult the [installation instructions](https://realpython.com/installing-python/) for different installation options.
+If you don't have Python already installed, please consult the [installation instructions](https://realpython.com/installing-python/) for different installation options.
 One quick way for installing and managing different Python options for your system is by using [pyenv](https://github.com/pyenv/pyenv) and running

 ```